shotgunsoftware/sg-jira-bridge/docs/quickstart.rst

 .. note::
     For every user found in Shotgun, the script will search for a JIRA user with the same email address.
-Note that if you have multiple users in Shotgun with the same email address, only the first one, i.e. the one with the lowest id, will be associated with a JIRA account.
+If you have multiple users in Shotgun with the same email address, only the first one, i.e. the one with the lowest id, will be associated with a JIRA account.

-    If you wish to change the Shotgun user associated with a JIRA account, e.g. the script associated the first Shotgun user with an account when you actually wanted the second one, you can simply take the account id from the ``HumanUser.sg_jira_account_id`` field from one user and copy it to another user and then clear the original user's account id.
+    If you wish to change the Shotgun user associated with a JIRA account, e.g. the script associated the first Shotgun user with an account when you actually wanted the second one, you can take the account id from the ``HumanUser.sg_jira_account_id`` field from one user and copy it to another user and then clear the original user's account id.

-    If new users are added to JIRA and Shotgun, simply run this script again and the new user accounts will be paired.
+    If new users are added to JIRA and Shotgun, run this script again and the new user accounts will be paired.
 Existing pairings will be left as they were.

 .. note::
-    Due to API restrictions, we can only search for email addresses of users that have access to a given project.
-By default, all your Shotgun users should have access to a project, so any project id can be used here.
+    Due to JIRA API restrictions, we can only search for email addresses of users that have access to a given JIRA project.
+By default, all your Shotgun users should have access to a JIRA project, so any project id can be used here.
     If you are granting access to each JIRA project to a different subset of Shotgun users, you will need to run the script once for each project.

 Start SG Jira Bridge
 ====================